Dunham Fire Department

 Burning permit

 Open-air burn permits are issued by the Dunham Fire Department.
-The following conditions must be met and maintained throughout the term of said permit:

-To obtain a burning permit: 450 295-3404
+To obtain a burning permit: 450 295-3404or 450 295-2418, option 8

 E-mail: ssid@videotron.ca

-It is forbidden to a make fire during certain periods of the year.
+It is forbidden to a make a fire during certain periods of the year.
 Check for the prohibited sign posted outside the fire station.

 Is your civic number visible?